-- BEFORE EACH USE, inspect the general condition of the tool.
+- 1. BEFORE EACH USE, inspect the general condition of the tool.
 Check for:

-- · loose hardware
+- · loose hardware,

-- · misalignment or binding of moving parts
+- · misalignment or binding of moving parts,

-- · damaged cord/electrical wiring
+- · damaged cord/electrical wiring,

-- · cracked or broken parts
+- · cracked or broken parts, and

 - any other condition that may affect its safe operation.

-- 2. AFTER USE, wipe external surfaces of the tool with clean cloth. - 3.
+- AFTER USE, wipe external surfaces of the tool with clean cloth. - 3.
 AWARNING!
-TO PREVENT SERIOUS INJURY: If the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.
+TO PREVENT SERIOUS INJURY: If the plug or the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.